eggy111/nix/README.md

 - configure notifications
 - configure vim (more likely neovim)
 - ~~set up wireguard client~~
-- configure wl-clipboard (just figure it out how it works and what it can do first)
+- ~~configure wl-clipboard (just figure it out how it works and what it can do first)~~
+- setup screen recording
 - configure rofi
 - configure swww